 Student loan outlay model – this model produces forecasts for loan outlay on higher education ICR loans, including those issued to undergraduates and postgraduate students.

-Student loan earnings and repayments model – this model produces forecasts for the future repayments that will be made by higher education ICR loan borrowers.
+Student loan repayments model – this model produces forecasts for the future repayments that will be made by higher education ICR loan borrowers.

 Advanced Learner Loans model – this model produces forecasts for loan outlay and repayments that will be made on Advanced Learner Loans, which are available for some further education courses.

 This document provides information on these four models, including the methodology, data sources and assumptions used in producing the forecasts.

 These forecasts are based on announced government policy, as of 11th June 2022.
 Any changes to student loan eligibility, loan amounts, or terms and conditions, if implemented by Government, could affect the forecasts presented in this publication.